isovector/certainty-by-construction/src/book/Chapter1-Agda.lagda.md

 they effectively limit our ability to confidently reuse code.

 Writing real code without mutable variables is surprisingly comfortable, once you've wrapped your head around how.
-The trick is a to perform a series of syntactic transformations which eliminate the mutation.
+The trick is to perform a series of syntactic transformations which eliminate the mutation.
 For example, whenever you need to read from a mutable variable, instead, just pass in a function argument.
 That is, instead of: